 Wes holds a degree in Architectural Conservation and Sustainability Engineering from Carleton University focused on the conservation of existing buildings, heritage structures, and the construction of new and existing sustainable structures and landscapes.

-As a dedicated member of the Norfolk County community, being born and raised here, he is heavily engaged with the heritage and culture of our community bringing to light the environmental and built heritage of the Biosphere Region.
+Born and raised in Norfolk County, Wesley is a dedicated member of the community and is engaged in bringing to light the environmental and built heritage of the Biosphere Region.

 Dick is the former Secretary General of the National Research Council of Canada (NRC).
 He is also a writer and science administrator with an interest in innovation history, research ethics, and gender issues in technology.
 Before joining NRC, Mr. Bourgeois-Doyle was Chief of Staff to the Canadian Minister of Science and Technology and Minister of Fisheries and Oceans